 "Wait, wait!" cried Joe.
 "Perhaps we could vote..."

 "Voting!" scoffed Mr Greedy.
 "That would be mob rule.
 And who knows what voters might do.
 They might want public education or a social safety net.
-They might want to tax me in order to have it."
+They might vote to tax me in order to pay for it."

 "There will be no voting," said the Mayor.
 "The very concept is seditious.
 Never mind the trial.
 Mr. Strong, proceed with the execution."